sanderdlm/chop/README.md

 # Analogo
 a.k.a "cachetool-lite"

-Minimal CLI tool to reset the content of OPcache without reloading PHP-FPM.
+Reset the content of OPcache without reloading PHP-FPM.

 ## Installation

     composer require dreadnip/analogo

 ## Usage
-This tool only supports OPcache and fcgi/PHP-FPM.
+The tool attempts to use sane defaults:

-If no option is passed, it'll look for a php-fpm socket file in all the common places.
+ * If no argument is passed, it'll look for a php-fpm socket file in all the common places.
 If multiple are found, it'll try to select one for your PHP version.

-If no file can be found, it will default to 127.0.0.1:9000.
+ * If no file can be found, it will default to 127.0.0.1:9000.

-This is a single-command application, so you don't have to specify a command.
+This is a single-command application, so calling the binary is enough:

     php /path/to/your/project/vendor/bin/analogo

-You can also pass an IP address or a unix socket to the --fcgi option.
+If the defaults don't work for you, you can also explicitly pass an IP address or a path to a socket file using the --fcgi option:

     php /path/to/your/project/vendor/bin/analogo --fcgi=/var/run/php-fpm.sock

+By default, the output of the command (true for success, false for failure) will be printed to the console.
+You can suppress this output with the `--quiet` option (shorthand `-q`)

+        php /path/to/your/project/vendor/bin/analogo -q

 ## Deployer integration
 Define a task with the command